 Upon arrival at station, the Bridge will report that they are ready for operations.
-The Bridge will need to maintain the ship's speed between 1.0 to 2.5 knots - depending on weather conditions - so that the wire angle of the gear during the descent and retrieval is as close to 45 degrees as possible to maximize the fishing capacity of the gear.
-The Survey Technician will relay wire angles to the Bridge via radio.
-The nets will be deployed at a constant wire speed of 40-45 meters per minute to a maximum depth of 100 meters, or 200 meters before mid-May, or 5-10 meters off bottom in shallower waters.
-For operations on Lines 8, 16, and 17 in Shelikof Strait and for egg collections, the gear will be towed 10 meters off bottom to the surface.
-In addition, one side of the 60-cm Bongo will be changed to 333-μm mesh net and the 20-cm Bongo with 150-μm mesh nets will be attached to the wire one meter above the 60-cm Bongo frame at stations selected by the Chief Scientist.
+The Seacat and its deck unit will be on and collecting data before the bongo is launched to ensure that viable data is being recorded.
+The Bridge will need to maintain the ship's speed between 1.0 to 2.5 knots through the water - depending on weather conditions - so that the wire angle of the gear during the descent and retrieval is as close to 45 degrees as possible to maximize the fishing capacity of the gear.
+A deck department member will relay wire angles to the Bridge via radio so that the ship can adjust speed to maintain the proper angle.
+The nets will be deployed at a constant wire speed of 40-45 meters per minute to a maximum depth of 200 meters before mid-May, or 100m in late May, or 5-10 meters off bottom in shallower waters.

+For operations on Lines 8, 16, and 17 in Shelikof Strait and for egg collections, the gear will be towed 10 meters off the bottom to the surface.
+One side of the 60-cm Bongo will be changed to 333-μm mesh net and the 20-cm Bongo with 150-μm mesh nets will be attached to the wire one meter above the 60-cm Bongo frame at stations selected by the Chief Scientist.

 Wire retrieval rate will be 20 meters per minute.
-The winch should be one of the ship's Markey oceanographic winches equipped with slip rings and at least 2,000 meters of 0.322", 2-layer, 3-conductor oceanographic wire.
-A Sea-Bird Electronics SBE 19 SEACAT Profiler will be attached to the wire above the Bongo frame(s) to provide real-time tow data.
-A scientist is stationed in DataPlot to monitor the SEACAT and to inform the Survey Technician and Winch Operator when the desired gear depth is reached.
-The Bridge will then be instructed either by the scientist in DataPlot or by the Survey Technician to enter the position in the Electronic Marine Observation Abstract (E-MOA).
-The winch operator will then be instructed from DataPlot to retrieve the nets at a wire speed of 20 meters per minute.
+The winch should be one of the ship's oceanographic winches equipped with slip rings and at least 2,000 meters of 0.322", 2-layer, 3-conductor oceanographic wire.
+A Sea-Bird Electronics SBE 19 SEACAT Profiler or SBE 39 Temperature and Pressure Recorder (provided by scientific party) will be attached to the wire above the Bongo frame(s) to provide real-time tow data.
+A scientist and the Survey Technician will be stationed inside to monitor the SEACAT and to inform the Winch Operator when the desired gear depth is reached.
+The correct event button on the Electronic Marine Observation Abstract (E-MOA) shall be pressed by a scientist or Survey Technician.
+The winch operator will then be instructed to retrieve the nets at a wire speed of 20 meters per minute.

 When the nets reach the surface, they are brought aboard and hosed with saltwater to wash the sample into the cod-end.
-The sample is preserved as specified in the FOCI Field Manual or sample collection request forms.
+The sample is preserved as specified in the EcoFOCI Field Manual or sample collection request forms.
 The scientists on watch are responsible for recording station information, tow times, maximum depth, wire-out, and flow meter counts on the Cruise Operations Database (COD) forms.
 Tows not meeting specifications (i.e., hit bottom, poor wire angles, nets tangled, etc.) will be repeated at the discretion of the scientific watch.

-The ship will provide the primary SEACAT, and EcoFOCI will provide a backup SEACAT.
-Before the SEACAT is terminated on the wire by the ship's Electronic Technician and the Survey Technician, a PMEL scientist will note the identification number of the unit and provide the proper calibration file for the computer when the SEACAT from PMEL is used; however, if the ship's equipment is used, current calibrations should be available from the Survey Technician.
-Personnel from PMEL will provide the acquisition computer and monitor.
-There is no requirement for the SEACAT data to be displayed on the Scientific Computer System (SCS).
+The scientific party will provide two SEACATs or SBE 39's for use with the Bongo nets.
+Before the SEACAT is terminated on the wire by the ship's Electronic Technician and the Survey Technician, a project scientist will note the identification number of the unit and provide the proper calibration file for the Sea-Bird software.
+Personnel from EcoFOCI will provide a backup acquisition computer and monitor.
+The primary computer will be provided by the ship.